List of stewards of Kingston upon Hull: History

 The Local Government Act 1888 redesignated the borough of Hull a county borough which retained its civic officers.
 The Local Government Act 1972 abolished the county borough and officers from April 1974.

 In 2012, Hull City Council issued a "loyal address" to mark Elizabeth II's diamond jubilee asking for permission to revive the offices of High Sheriff and High Steward.
 When this was granted in 2013, the council commissioned a new chain of office for the High Steward.
 The chain were funded by a bequest from Colonel Rupert Alexander Alec-Smith, who had served as Sheriff of Hull between 1949 and 1950, Lord Mayor of Hull in 1970 and 1971, and Lord Lieutenant of Humberside in 1980–83.
 The first appointee was former Labour minister Peter Mandelson, grandson of previous steward Herbert Morrison.
 John Prescott, a Labour rival of Mandelson who was MP for Kingston upon Hull East from 1970 to 2010, said he was surprised it had not been discussed with him, adding "I also have no interest in being a steward again - I did that job on the liners for 10 years."
+Following Mandelson's connections to the paedophile financier Jeffrey Epstein, which led to his sacking as ambassador to the United States by Prime Minister Keir Starmer on 11 September 2025, key figures at Hull City Council called for him to be stripped of the post.
+On 18 September 2025, councillors of Hull City Council unanimously voted to strip him of his role as High Steward of Kingston upon Hull.